Compare Small Business Loans

 - Loans up to $2 million

 - Funding times vary (first come, first served)

 For quick comparison, we've summarized our findings on the best lenders and loan programs for veteran small business owners in the table below.

 |Veterans with good credit||SBA Express and Community Advantage loans||8.00% - 10.00%|

 |Small business grants||BusinessUSA||N/A|

 |Veterans with employees called to active duty||SBA MREIDL loans||4.00%|

 What to Consider When Getting a Business Loan as a Veteran

 Banks can offer large loans up to several million, making them a good option for significant investment in your business (i.e., purchasing real estate or long-term machinery/equipment).
-If you need money quickly or can't qualify for a bank loan, you may want to consider an online loan from alternative lender.
+If you need money quickly or can't qualify for a bank loan, you may want to consider an online loan from an alternative lender.
 Many of these alternative lenders can fund loan offers within several days, and while APRs are higher, you can still get a good rate if you have strong qualifications.
-Alternative lenders are also a better choice if you need a smaller loan amount (i.e., $50,000 to $200,000), but need more than a microloan.
+Alternative lenders are also a better choice if you need a smaller loan amount (i.e., $50,000 to $200,000) but need more than a microloan.